-Elton John Cancels Las Vegas Shows After Falling ‘ Violently Ill’ With ‘Potentially Deadly’ Infection
+Elton John Cancels Las Vegas Shows After Falling ‘Violently Ill’ With ‘Potentially Deadly’ Infection

-Elton John, 70, has cancelled a series of Las Vegas shows scheduled for April and May after failing “violently ill” due to a “potentially deadly” bacterial infection he contracted in South America this month.
+Elton John, 70, has canceled a series of Las Vegas shows scheduled for April and May after failing “violently ill” due to a “potentially deadly” bacterial infection he contracted in South America this month.
 He suddenly fell ill on a flight back to the U.K. from Santiago, Chile, where he performed on April 10, and was rushed to intensive care ward for emergency treatment.
 He spent two nights in intensive care at a U.K. hospital while doctors battled the infection.

 Sir Elton’s performance in Chile was the final of a six-concert tour that included performances in Brazil and Argentina, according to the Telegraph.

 He reportedly returned home on Saturday, April 22, after staying at the hospital for 12 days.
-He is recuperating and expected to make “full recovery.”
-He plans to return to stage on June 6 after missing eight performances scheduled to take place from April 28 to May 6 at The Colosseum at Caesars Palace in Las Vegas.
+He is recuperating and expected to make a “full recovery.”
+He plans to return to the stage on June 6 after missing eight performances scheduled to take place from April 28 to May 6 at The Colosseum at Caesars Palace in Las Vegas.
 But he is expected to perform at London’s Twickenham Stadium on June 3.

 'Violently ill' Elton John cancels shows https://t.co/fS6H0YtXeR